 Certified Mechanic Education Requirements and Job Duties

 A mechanic's specific tasks depends on specialty.
 Certified automotive professionals, for example, might rotate tires, rebuild carburetors and flush radiators.
 Mechanics with experience and training related to farm equipment can work on combines, tractors and plows.
 Performing regular maintenance and safety checks are routine duties for mechanics working on airplanes, ensuring an airworthy craft.
-Many manufacturers of specialty machinery, such as cranes, steam shovels and dump trucks, offer certification to mechanics working in the construction industry.
+Mechanics with sufficient knowledge of specialty machinery can work in fields such as petroleum exploration, power plants or manufacturing.